spinach/FantasyPremierLeague.py/README.md

 # ⚽ FantasyPremierLeague-Api-Python

 FantasyPremierLeague-Api-Python helps you access the data of the [Fantasy PremierLeague game](https://fantasy.premierleague.com/).
-It is intended for use by people who want to get satistical data around the game for fun.
+It is intended for use by people who want to get statistical data around the game for fun.
 For now, there is a cool example where you can get interesting statistics about your mini league.

 For now, you can get 2 main things out of the python script: